oh-lang/oh/wishlist.md

 * Definition: declaration along with an assignment of the function or variable.

-* `Identifier`: starts with a non-numeric character, can have numerical characters after that.
+* `identifier`: starts with a non-numeric character, can have numerical characters after that.

 * `function_case_`/`type_case_`: Identifier which ends with a trailing underscore.
      A leading underscore is allowed to indicate an unused function/type.